TP-Link Smart Plug: Your Ultimate Setup & Feature Guide

 • “Hey Google, turn off the Christmas lights.”

-This hands-free control is a game-changer for convenience.
+This hands-free control is a major upgrade for convenience.

 As smart home integrator David Chen often states, “Voice control is the feature that truly hooks people.
 The first time you walk into a dark room and simply ask for the lights to turn on, you realize how powerful this technology can be.”